 To say Aaron was relieved was an understatement.
 He knows I'm a terrible liar so he never dreamed I had it in me to pull off such an elaborate scheme.
 It totally caught him off guard.

+After the laughter died down, we settled into fixing dinner and playing with Ruckus.
 After he realized the dog was leaving, Aaron loosened up and actually grew fond of the big lug.
 He confessed that, before I walked through the door with Ruckus, he'd been secretly excited to see what I'd come home with.
 Unfortunately Ruckus was way too innapropriately interested in Pirate (and Xochitl) for it to ever work out, but he did get some lovin' and a peanut butter kong before we returned him home.

 And although I'm proud of myself for pulling off my first ever April Fools prank, I'm a little wary of what wrath next year will incur...